This is secret and shouldn't be checked into version controlWANDB_API_KEY=$YOUR_API_KEY# Name and notes optionalWANDB_NAME="My first run"WANDB_NOTES="Smaller learning rate, more regularization."

 The project associated with your run.
 This can also be set with

 By default this is set to run which saves results to wandb.
-If you just want to save your run metadata locally, you can set this to dryrun.
+If you just want to save your run metadata locally, you can set this to offline.

 A comma separated list of tags to be applied to the run.